 A time deposit is an interest-bearing financial instrument which is offered by India Post.
 This type of deposit scheme allows people to save their money for a specific period of time (1-5 years) and earn annual interest on the same.

 This is the major difference between a time deposit and fixed deposit.
 Where fixed deposit can be made for 7 days to 10 years, it is only for 1-5 years in the case of a time deposit.

 - Time Deposits earn higher interest than savings bank accounts

 - In India, Time Deposits are provided by the India Post

-- Time Deposits are often for a fixed period.
+- Time Deposits are for a fixed period of time

-- Time Deposits are available in long-term and short-term options.
+- Time Deposits are available for 1, 2, 3 and 5 years of periods

 Features of Time Deposit